Carbon Film Resistors

 Wire-Wound and Cement Resistors

-Wire-wound resistors are constructed by winding a thin metal wire around a ceramic bobbin.
-Because this structure is similar to that of a coil, these resistors exhibit inductance, which should be considered in high-frequency circuits.
-Cement resistors are a type of wire-wound resistor housed in a ceramic case filled with cement.
-This construction provides excellent heat dissipation and durability, making them suitable for high-power applications.
+Wire-wound resistors are constructed by winding a metal resistance wire around a ceramic core.
+Due to their coil-like structure, they exhibit inductance, which may affect performance in high-frequency circuits.
+Cement resistors are a variation housed in a ceramic case filled with heat-conductive cement, offering excellent heat dissipation and durability for high-power applications.

 Resistor Networks